Colouring Strong Products: Introduction

 \cref{pqProduct} is normally stated in terms of the lexicographic product $G[K_q]$, which equals $G\boxtimes K_q$ (although $G[H]\neq G\boxtimes H$ for other graphs $H$).
 See \citep{KY02,Klavzar98} for results on the fractional chromatic number and the lexicographic product.

-Fractional 1-defective colourings were first studied by \citep{FS15}; see \citep{GX16,MOS11,Klostermeyer02} for related results.
-Fractional clustered colourings were introduced by \citet{DS20} and subsequently studied by \citet{NSW} and \citet{LW4}.
+Fractional 1-defective colourings were first studied by \citet{FS15}; see \citep{GX16,MOS11,Klostermeyer02} for related results.
+Fractional clustered colourings were introduced by \citet{DS20} and subsequently studied by \citet{NSW22} and \citet{LW5}.

-For a $(p\!:\!q)$-colouring $f:V(G)\to \binom{C}{q}$ of $G$ and for each each colour $\alpha\in C$, the subgraph $G[ \{ v \in V(G): \alpha \in f(v) \} ]$ is called an \defn{$f$-monochromatic subgraph} or \defn{monochromatic subgraph} when $f$ is clear from the context.
+The notions of clustered and defective colourings introduced in \cref{sec:def} naturally extend to fractional colouring as follows.
+For a $(p\!:\!q)$-colouring $f:V(G)\to \binom{C}{q}$ of $G$ and for each colour $\alpha\in C$, the subgraph $G[ \{ v \in V(G): \alpha \in f(v) \} ]$ is called an \defn{$f$-monochromatic subgraph} or \defn{monochromatic subgraph} when $f$ is clear from the context.
 A connected component of an $f$-monochromatic subgraph is called an \defn{$f$-monochromatic component} or \defn{monochromatic component}.
 Note that $f$ is proper if and only if each $f$-monochromatic component has exactly one vertex.

 A \defn{$(p\!:\!q)$-colouring} has \defn{defect} $c$ if every monochromatic subgraph has maximum degree at most $c$.
 A $(p\!:\!q)$-colouring has \defn{clustering} $c$ if every monochromatic component has at most $c$ vertices.